cozy/cozy-stack/docs/sharing.md

 This is an internal route for the stack.
 It is called by the recipient cozy on the owner cozy to add recipients and groups to the sharing (`open_sharing: true` only).
-It should send an `email` address, but if the email address is not known, an `instance` URL can also be used.
+Data for direct recipients should contain an email address but if it is not known, an instance URL can also be provided.

 #### Request